March 3, 2020

 Editor’s Note: The content of this article reflects NACD’s guidance as of March 3, 2020.
-We plan to update it regularly as this crisis evolves.

 Markets are already being impacted by COVID-19.
 From Apple’s announcement that it may fail to meet its quarterly earnings target to the sharpest drop in S&P 500 market value seen since the 2008 financial crisis, the scale of economic impact is growing.